-Training on rings is the ultimate method of strength training as it demands a huge amount of bodily control and requires you to manipulate your body weight in a suspended state.
+Gymnastics rings offer the ultimate method of strength training as it demands a huge amount of bodily control and requires you to manipulate your body weight in a suspended state.
 This develops an unparalleled strength-to-weight ratio and builds a dense, lean body.

-We wrote this article to help give you ideas on how you can mount and setup your rings in and around your home.
+We wrote this to help give you ideas on how you can mount and setup your rings in and around your home.

 A Breakdown of the Rings

 Let's take a quick look at a typical set of fitness rings.
 There are many rings on the market now but they're generally all designed in the same way;

-- Rings: The rings themselves are are usually available in plastic, metal, or wood and varying thicknesses.
+- Rings: The rings themselves are usually available in plastic, metal, or wood and varying thicknesses.